michael-sponsorcx/ai-school-tech-writer/README.md

 - **Sensitive Information:** If your implementation involves sensitive information, you are not required to submit a public repository.
 Instead, a detailed review of your project through a Loom video is acceptable, where you can demonstrate the functionality and discuss the technologies used without exposing confidential data.

 ---

+## Updates
+- Updated the current yml with relationship integrity dbt tests for attributes that have a name matching a filename I asked you to review above.